StackHawk’s official Jira Cloud integration.

 You must have login permissions to the Jira workspace you wish to add the integration to.

-The StackHawk for Jira app will first need to be installed from the Atlassian marketplace, before it can be connected to a StackHawk organization.
+The StackHawk for Jira App will first need to be installed from the Atlassian marketplace, before it can be connected to a StackHawk organization.

-- Click Enable Jira
+- Click the

-- In the new tab, click Install to install the app in your Jira workspace and go through installation process.
+Installto add the app in your Jira Cloud workspace and go through installation process.
 Once completed, you can press

 - After installing the app from the Marketplace, go to the Jira page in StackHawk.

-- In Jira, go to
+- In Jira Cloud, go to

 Apps > Manage Your Apps > StackHawk for Jira > Get Started.

-- Paste the UUID key into the StackHawk Integration Token field.
+- Paste the integration token into the

 - You should see a